There are a number of places considered to be Challenging Airports to land in. We will serve up a few to practice and show your skills!

 It is a Category C airport (an airport with special difficulties) requiring pilots to have special training before using it.
 Consider this your practice time!

-However you wish to run this bolt-on challenge … we are sure you will gain useful knowledge in how to cope with different topography and weather conditions.
+However you wish to run this challenge … we are sure you will gain useful knowledge in how to cope with different topography and weather conditions.

 Ready to book?
 Need to know more?